5.5 – Air Transport

 Beginning in the 1970s, deregulation freed airlines to expand, consolidate, and reconfigure their hub-and-spoke systems to optimize their performance.
 Computer reservation systems and frequent flyer programs amplified the hubbing advantages of large carriers.
 These systems and programs leveraged the economies of scale provided by large hub-and-spoke carriers to draw still more traffic onto their networks.

 The ability of airlines to spread their networks internationally has been limited both by the persistence of regulations and by the preferences that travelers have for their home country airlines.
 Carriers have overcome these limitations, at least partially, through the formation of alliances.
-Alliances are voluntary agreements to enhance the competitive positions of the partners.
+Alliances are voluntary agreements that enhance the competitive positions of the partners.
 Members benefit from greater scale economies, lowering transaction costs, and sharing risks while remaining commercially independent.
 Today, the largest alliance is the Star Alliance, which was launched in 1997 by Air Canada, Lufthansa, SAS, Thai Airways International, and United Airlines.
 By 2022, 21 others had joined those five carriers, and the alliance’s combined network reached 193 countries with a combined fleet of more than 5,000 aircraft.
 The two other major alliances are SkyTeam (18 airlines led by Delta and Air France) and Oneworld (15 airlines led by British Airways and American Airlines).

 Most large airlines belong to an alliance, a testament to the significant advantages of membership: